EOA-team/eodal_notebooks/README.md

 ## Authors:

-`eodal` and `eodal_notebooks` are actively maintained by a team of researchers and Python enthusiasts at the Remote Sensing Team at the [Swiss centre of excellence for agricultural research (Agroscope)](https://www.agroscope.admin.ch/agroscope/en/home.html) and [the Group of Crop Science at ETH Zurich](https://kp.ethz.ch/).
+`E:earth_africa:dal` and `E:earth_africa:dal_notebooks` are actively maintained by a team of researchers and Python enthusiasts at the Remote Sensing Team at the [Swiss centre of excellence for agricultural research (Agroscope)](https://www.agroscope.admin.ch/agroscope/en/home.html) and [the Group of Crop Science at ETH Zurich](https://kp.ethz.ch/).

 See [authors.txt](authors.txt) for a full list of current and past developers who contributed to this repository.

 ## Contributions

 Contributions (reporting bugs, fixing bugs, development of new features, writing and improving tests and documentation, etc.) are welcome.
-Please always open an Issue in the [issue-board](https://github.com/remote-sensing-team/eodal_notebooks/issues) first.
+Please always open an Issue in the [issue-board](https://github.com/remote-sensing-team/E:earth_africa:dal_notebooks/issues) first.